terroir

 The Object

-Each bottle arrives in a handcrafted Japanese cedar box, made in Japan.
-The cedar is aromatic, warm to the touch, and carries the quiet authority of a material chosen for shrines and tea houses.
+Each bottle arrives in a handcrafted Japanese gift box, made in Japan.
+The wood is aromatic, warm to the touch, and carries the quiet authority of materials chosen for shrines and tea houses.
 The bottle inside is hand-numbered.

 Six hundred exist.
 There is no second vintage guaranteed.
 The name Prologue suggests a story that may continue, or a story that stands complete in a single act.
 That uncertainty is part of its nature.